Table of content

 So, let’s begin the journey into the world of m̶y̶s̶t̶i̶c̶i̶s̶m̶ ̶a̶n̶d̶ ̶m̶a̶g̶i̶c̶ JS’s requestAnimationFrame() and CSS transitions 🍀.

-The first thing I decided to do is to implement animation, which we called ‘amoeba animation’ (you can see it at our site):
+The first thing I decided to do is to implement animation, which we called ‘amoeba animation’

 This animation was designed using wiggle path After Effects feature, which made the task even more complicated.
 Let’s look at the ways of solving the problem.